taha7bam/taha7bam/README.md

 - 👋 Hi, I’m @taha7bam
-- 👀 I’m interested in coding with the fortran90
+- 👀 I’m interested in coding with the fortran90 and julia and c++
-- 🌱 I’m currently learning fortran 90
+- 🌱 I’m currently learning julia

 <!---
 taha7bam/taha7bam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.